h4x3rotab/dstack-teekit/README.md

 - For security reasons, we currently require that all WebSocket connections to the HTTP server go through the encrypted channel.
 - Client WebSocket targets must use the same port as the tunnel `origin`.
-- One keypair is generated per server process; there’s no session resumption across processes.
-No support for load balancing (yet).
+- One keypair is generated per server process.
+No key rotation (yet) or support for load balancing across TEEs.
 - HTTP request bodies supported: string, `Uint8Array`, `ArrayBuffer`, and `ReadableStream`.
 - HTTP request/response bodies are buffered end-to-end; very large payloads cannot be streamed.
 - The default client request timeout is 30s and not configurable.